Skip to main content

 Use of housing

-The rule for assessing remuneration in kind derived from the use of housing is determined depending on whether or not the housing is owned by the payer:
+The rule for assessing remuneration in kind derived from the use of housing is determined based on whether or not the housing is owned by the payer:

-1. If the home used is owned by the payer
+1. If the property used is owned by the payer

-In the case of properties located in municipalities in which the cadastral values have been reviewed or modified, or determined through a general collective valuation procedure, and have come into force in the tax period or within the ten tax periods above, the applicable percentage on the cadastral value will be 5 per 100 .
+In the case of properties located in municipalities in which the cadastral values have been revised or modified, or determined through a general collective valuation procedure, and have come into force in the tax period or within the period of the ten previous tax periods, the percentage applicable to the cadastral value will be 5 per 100 .

-If on the date of accrual of the Personal Income Tax the properties lack a cadastral value or this has not been notified to the owner, the percentage will be 5% and will be applied to 50% of the highest of the following values: the one verified by the Administration for the purposes of other taxes or the price, consideration or value of the acquisition.
+If on the accrual date of IRPF the properties have no cadastral value or this has not been notified to the owner, the percentage will be 5% and will be applied to 50% of the highest of the following values: the one verified by the Administration for the purposes of other taxes or the price, consideration or value of the acquisition.

-The valuation resulting from the remuneration in kind corresponding to the use of housing owned by the payer may not exceed 10% of the remaining compensation for the work.
+The resulting valuation of the remuneration in kind corresponding to the use of housing owned by the payer may not exceed 10% of the remaining work compensation.

 Example 1: housing owned by the payer

-How should this remuneration be valued, if the payments on account made by the company in fiscal year 2019 for said remuneration in kind, which have not been passed on to the worker, have amounted to 928 euros?
+How should this remuneration be valued, if the payments on account made by the company in 2019 for said remuneration in kind, which have not been passed on to the employee, have amounted to 928 euros?

 Solution: